jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 I'll use the [app](https://github.com/auth0-blog/next3-auth0) from our [previous Next.js article](https://auth0.com/blog/nextjs-3-release-what-is-new/).
 Obviously, a lot of things have changed since Next.js 3.
 Therefore, we'll make a lot of changes step-by-step.
 Check out the [upgraded Next.js 6 app on GitHub](https://github.com/auth0-blog/next6-auth0) if you want to dive straight into the code.

 We can secure a Next.js app with Auth0 by using the [auth0.js library](https://github.com/auth0/auth0.js).
 If you don't already have an Auth0 account, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up</a> for one now.
-Navigate to the Auth0 [management dashboard](https://manage.auth0.com/), click on `New client` by the right hand side, select Regular Web App from the dialog box and then go ahead to the `Settings` tab where the client ID, client Secret and Domain can be retreived.
+Navigate to the Auth0 [management dashboard](https://manage.auth0.com/), click on `New Application` on the right hand side, select Regular Web App from the dialog box and then go ahead to the `Settings` tab where the client ID, client Secret and Domain can be retreived.

 > [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

-**Note:** Make sure you set the  `Allowed Callback URLs` to `http://localhost:3000/auth/signed-in` or whatever url and port you are running on.
+**Note:** Make sure you set the  `Allowed Callback URLs` to `http://localhost:3000/auth/signed-in` or whatever URL and port you are running on.
 Furthermore, set the `Allowed Logout URLs` to `http://localhost:3000/`.

 > Don't forget to rename the `config.sample.json` file to `config.json` and add your credentials.